A Comprehensive and Supportive Companion to the Unified Curriculum

 Teacher support in-text and via CPD

-Our student text for Year 2 provides an excellent and fresh look at how mathematics is taught - designed to prepare students for examinations by going through the curriculum thoroughly and expertly.
+This ebook: our student text for Year 1 provides an excellent and fresh look at how mathematics is taught - designed to prepare students for examinations by going through the curriculum thoroughly and expertly.
 But more than that, by making the first class problem solvers.
 A separate volume is available for Year 2.
 Please note if you buy the hard copy of the book the ebook this ebook is free.

 Interactives to play in class or at home